Antibiotic awareness is everyone’s responsibility.

 Bacteria can adapt and ﬁnd ways to survive the effects of an antibiotic.
 We can pass on resistant bacteria to other people.

-To keep antibiotics working, use antibiotics in the right way – clinician to choose the right antibiotic and the right dose.
+To keep antibiotics working, use antibiotics in the right way – your healthcare professional chooses the right antibiotic and the right dose when they are necessary.
 Patients to take antibiotics at the right time and for the right length of time.
 Take your health care professional’s advice.